 If your appeal concerns a denied pre-authorization, CIGNA Dental will respond with a decision 15 calendar days after your appeal is received.
 For appeals concerning all other coverage issues,CIGNA Dental will respond with a decision within 30 calendar days after your request is received.
-If the review cannot be completed within 30 days, CIGNA Dental will notify you on or before the 30th day of the reason for the delay.
-The review will be completed within 15 calendar days after that.
+If we need more information to make your level-one appeal decision, we will notify you in writing to request an extension of up to 15 calendar days and to specify any additional information needed to complete the review.